espressif/esp-faq/README.md

 * Please read the code [Document Contribution](docs/zh_CN/get-started/document-contribution.md)

 ## Resources

-* Documentation for the latest version: https://docs.espressif.com/projects/esp-faq/.
-This documentation is built from the [docs directory](docs) of this repository.

 * The [esp32.com forum](https://esp32.com/) is a place to ask questions and find community resources.